VOLUNTEER FAQS

 Cupcakes are where our volunteers can get even more creative (is that possible?), adding the same festive birthday fun to cupcakes that you would to cakes and alternating patterns or designs inside a cupcake box.
 We ask that you provide their name (if given) in some form whether it’s piped or as a toothpick topper – and please be sure to write it on the box.
 So cute!!

-We also designed cake labels if you have a printer and sticker paper – ask your Chapter Leader!
+We also designed cake labels if you have a printer and sticker paper – ask your Chapter Stewards through the “Contact Your Chapter Stewards” via the Volunteer Portal!

-As our Regional West Director, Kim Roberts, says, “It’s not about perfection, it’s about effort!”
+As our Chief Cake Officer, Kim Roberts, says, “It’s not about perfection, it’s about effort!”

 (1) Be age-appropriate – do NOT put small choke-hazard toys on a toddler’s cake - or ANY cake.